abyzor/abyzor-genesis/README.md

 # License

-Genesis is provided free of charge by Abyzor.
+Genesis is provided free of charge by ABYZOR.

 **Generate.
-Evolve.
+Explore.
 Create.**